Questions to Ask When Buying a New Build House

 What Changes Can You Make to the Property?

-Before committing to the purchase, it’s worth asking what limitations there are when it comes to changing the property.
+Before committing to the purchase, it’s worth asking what limitations there are when it comes to changing the property as some homes may come with restrictive covenants.
 Some leaseholders may be surprised at the limitations that are put in place by the freeholder and so it’s worth checking beforehand.

 Some restrictions placed could be concerning flooring, building work or even painting the walls.
 Always ask for permission from your freeholder before continuing with a change.